durankeeley/GarageDoorPi/README.md

 # Garage Door Raspberry Pi

-This project was done on DietPi with Python 3 this uses mostly @shrocky2 code but with it publishing to a MQTT broker.
+This project was done on DietPi (bullseye) on a Raspberry Pi 1 Model B+ with Python 3 this uses mostly @shrocky2 code but with it publishing to a MQTT broker.
 The relay is controlled by the listener of a mqtt topic by @eclipse.org

 Systemd is used for start-up